wangqs13/wangqs13.github.io/_pages/about.md

 * 2025/12/26: I served as a PC Member of [TQC 2026](https://tqc-conference.org/2026/).
 * 2025/12/15: Our paper "[A Slightly Improved Upper Bound for Quantum Statistical Zero-Knowledge](https://arxiv.org/abs/2512.11597)" was on arXiv.
 * 2025/12/02: Our paper "[A List of Complexity Bounds for Property Testing by Quantum Sample-to-Query Lifting](https://arxiv.org/abs/2512.01971)" was on arXiv.
+* 2025/11/26: I served as a Guest Editor of the Special Issue "[The Role of Entropy in Quantum Computation and Algorithms](https://www.mdpi.com/journal/entropy/special_issues/1WX3RY33N0)" of *Entropy*.
+Submissions are welcome!
 * 2025/11/08: Our paper "[Quantum Algorithms for Uhlmann Transformation](https://arxiv.org/abs/2509.03619)" was accepted by the 29th Quantum Information Processing Conference (QIP 2026) as a regular talk.
 * 2025/10/17: Our paper "[Space-Bounded Quantum State Testing via Space-Efficient Quantum Singular Value Transformation](https://arxiv.org/abs/2308.05079)" was accepted by *Computational Complexity*.
 * 2025/10/03: Our paper "[Quantum Hamiltonian Certification](https://arxiv.org/abs/2505.13217)" was accepted by the 2026 Annual ACM-SIAM Symposium on Discrete Algorithms (SODA 2026).